Elias0xbb/playingGames/README.md

    ```bash
    ghc main.hs playinggames.hs gamedef.hs
    ```
-    Note that, depending on your haskell installation, you might have to manually install the modules random, containers and heap and possibly specify the `-package containers` and `-package heap` flags when compiling.
+    Note that, depending on your haskell installation, you might have to manually install the modules `random`, `containers` and `heap` and possibly specify the `-package containers` and `-package heap` flags when compiling.

 2. This will compile the Haskell files and create an executable `main.exe` or `main.out`.